12 Debugging SpaDES Modules

 12.3 restartSpades()

-Probably one of our BFFs (best-friend functions) as SpaDES developpers, it will allow resuming a workflow whose execution was interrupted by an error or the user from the top of the interrupted event, but will first re-parse module code.
+Probably one of our BFFs (best-friend functions) as SpaDES developers, it will allow resuming a workflow whose execution was interrupted by an error or the user from the top of the interrupted event, but will first re-parse module code.

 This means that we can insert a browser() somewhere in the event code, then restartSpades() and debug the event.